Ainslie doubtful that 3 late entries will make it to New Zealand

 In the end the protocol was altered in order to make rule changes without approval from the late entry teams, allowing project plans to proceed.

-Ainslie also expected the three late teams to struggle to raise the huge amoints of money required to make a proper challenge.
+Ainslie also expected the three late teams to struggle to raise the huge amounts of money required to make a proper challenge.

 Read the full interviw with Liam Napier for the New Zealand Herald here